Jamie Fox (Canadian politician)

 He has also served on the Infrastructure & Energy Standing Committee, the Agricultural & Fisheries Standing Committee, Public Account's Committee's and currently sits on the Policy &Priorities Committee of Executive Council as the chairman.

 He was previously the party's candidate in the same district for the 2011 provincial election, and was an unsuccessful candidate in the party's 2010 leadership election.

 Fox has been successful in having three Private Members Bills passed in the Legislature, 2016 Highway Traffic Act Bill improving officer safety, 2017 Workers Compensation Act recognizing PTSD coverage for all workers and 2018 Mandatory Sexual Assault Law Training Act requiring Judges to have sexual assault law education.

-In April 2019, Fox was re-elected in the Provincial General election and was appointed the Minister of Fisheries & Communities for the Province of Prince Edward Island.
+In April 2019, Fox was re-elected in the Provincial General election and was appointed the Minister of Fisheries & Communities (2019-2023) for the Province of Prince Edward Island.

+Fox chaired the Atlantic Fisheries Ministers which included the Provinces of Newfoundland & Labrador, Nova Scotia, New Brunswick and Quebec from 2019 to 2023.

 Prior to his election to the legislature, Fox was a Chief of Police and a businessman in Prince Edward Island and New Brunswick.

+On behalf of the Government of Prince Edward Island, Fox has held trade talks with Ambassadors from the United States of America, United Kingdom, Israel, France, Taiwan, Turkey, Viet Nam.
+Japan, Iceland, Norway and Turks Caicos Islands.

-Fox also became involved with Imperial Oil and designed, constructed and operated Esso retail and commercial sites in Prince Edward Island and New Brunswick from 1998 to 2012.
+Fox also became involved with Imperial Oil and designed, constructed and operated Esso retail and commercial sites in Prince Edward Island and New Brunswick from 1998 to 2012 and provided consulting in fuel pricing and regulatory management.

+He was re-elected in the 2023 general election.

+On November 10, 2023, Fox announced his resignation (effective November 11, 2023) as an MLA and that he would be running as the Conservative Party of Canada candidate in the Malpeque riding, for the 2025 federal election.
+The provincial by-election to replace him was held on February 7, 2024.
+It was won by Green candidate Matt MacFarlane.

+Fox lost against Liberal incumbent Heath MacDonald in the 2025 federal election.

+This was seen as a disappointment to his supporters, and the party, who had hope Fox was going to flip the riding.